British Constructivists: While the group was active (1951–1956)

 Although Pasmore had converted from figurative to abstract art as early as 1948, it was not until 1951 that other abstract artists started to exhibit with Pasmore, who was a member of The London Group – a society of London artists seeking to exhibit their works outside the Royal Academy of Arts.

 Their initial exhibition was in February 1951 at The London Group and included Victor Pasmore, Robert Adams, Adrian Heath, Anthony Hill, Mary Martin, Kenneth Martin, as well as West Country abstractionists Barbara Hepworth, Ben Nicholson, Roger Hilton, and Terry Frost.
 Others included an abstract painting by Bernard Carter (1920-2014), mobiles by Vivian Proctor and Raymond Elston, and sculptures by Eduardo Paolozzi, and William Turnbull.

 This was followed by a more ambitious exhibition from 22 May to 11 June 1951, entitled Abstract Paintings, Sculptures, Mobiles, at the AIA gallery, organised by Heath with the help of Kenneth Martin and Pasmore.
 Martin, who himself had broken away from figurative art in the winter of 1949–50, exhibited his first abstract paintings in the summer of 1950.

 The group exhibited together once again in their First Weekend Exhibition in March 1952 at Adrian Heath's studio in 22 Fitzroy Street, London.
 It was advertised as a weekend exhibition of sculptures, mobiles, paintings and constructions by Robert Adams, Adrian Heath, Anthony Hill, Mary Martin, Kenneth Martin, Victor Pasmore and Trevor Dannatt, who arranged the exhibition.
 Though not advertised, Terry Frost also showed.

 A Second Weekend Exhibition of abstract paintings, constructions, sculptures and mobiles was held in July 1952 at 22 Fitzroy Street, this time including words by Barbara Hepworth, Denis Mitchell, Ben Nicholson and Raymond Elston.

 In December 1952 the AIA gallery organised an exhibition in New Burlington Galleries called The Mirror and the Square.
 The aim was to display artwork ranging from the realistic to the abstract, this time including Eduardo Paolozzi and Trevor Dannatt.

-A Third Weekend Exhibition exhibition was held in May 1953 at 22 Fitzroy Street, showing also furniture and photomurals.
+A Third Weekend Exhibition was held in May 1953 at 22 Fitzroy Street, showing also furniture and photomurals.
 As well as the six core Constructionists, there included Ben Nicholson, Roger Hilton, Terry Frost, Raymond Elston (a mobile), Eduardo Paolozzi, William Scott, Vera Spencer, Terence Conran (a chair), and Denis Williams.

 Pasmore accepted a job in Newcastle in 1954, which started to affect group cohesion.
 In January 1955, Adrian Heath organised the Nine Abstract Artists exhibition at the Redfern Gallery, together with a book of the same title.
 The nine featured artists were: Robert Adams, Terry Frost, Adrian Heath, Anthony Hill, Roger Hilton, Kenneth Martin, Mary Martin, Victor Pasmore and William Scott.

 One of the most significant exhibitions was This Is Tomorrow, held at the Whitechapel Gallery in August 1956.
 It was organised around a constructivist theme and included architects, painters and sculptors.
 Contributing members of the group included: Richard Hamilton, John Ernest, Anthony Hill, Denis Williams, Eduardo Paolozzi, Victor Pasmore, Kenneth Martin, Mary Martin and Adrian Heath.